plastilinn/docs/pages/sections/Operations.md

 ### 🔑#key Operations - Problem Resolution

 💰rating: 30

 Effective problem resolution is essential for customer satisfaction.
 It involves addressing customer issues promptly and efficiently.

 **💭 Questions**

-💭 #question Is there a process for effective problem resolution?
- 💭 #question Are customer issues addressed in a timely and satisfactory manner?
- 💭 #question Is there a system for tracking and resolving customer complaints?
- 💭 #question Is customer service a priority for the startup?
- 💭 #question Are there processes in place to ensure high-quality customer service?
- 💭 #question Is customer feedback used to improve service?
+Is there a process for effective problem resolution?;Are customer issues addressed in a timely and satisfactory manner?;Is there a system for tracking and resolving customer complaints?;Is customer service a priority for the startup?;Are there processes in place to ensure high-quality customer service?;Is customer feedback used to improve service?

 **🚨 Risks**

 🚨Problem Resolution
 Ineffective problem resolution can result in customer dissatisfaction and damage to the business reputation.

 🚨mitigation strategy
 Establish a process for effective problem resolution and address customer issues promptly and efficiently.

 🚨contingency strategy
 Implement a system for tracking and resolving customer complaints and prioritize high-quality customer service.